 800-53 Security and Control Framework

-The cybersecurity framework is “voluntary guidance” for all industries considered critical infrastructure, including transportation, banking, healthcare, state and local government.3 Developed in a collaboration between the government, academia, and the private sector and nested under the 800-53 Security and Control framework, it is its own risk management and control framework.
-Version 1.1 is due out in Spring 2018.
+The NIST Cybersecurity Framework is “voluntary guidance” for all industries considered critical infrastructure, including transportation, banking, healthcare, state, and local government.
+Developed in a collaboration between the government, academia, and the private sector and nested under the 800-53 Security and Control framework, it is its own risk management and control framework.

 800-37 Risk Management Framework

-The risk management framework lays out a standard process for performing a risk assessment; security and privacy control selection, implementation, and assessment; system and control authorizations; and continuous monitoring processes.
-Its purpose is providing management and leadership the information to make cost-effective, risk management decisions.4 The Risk Management framework works hand-in-hand with the 800-53 Security and Control framework to ensure you have proper risk management and security around your system.
-It is the basis framework upon which other NIST publications are bolted onto.
+The NIST 800-37 risk management framework lays out a standard process for performing a risk assessment; security and privacy control selection, implementation, and assessment; system and control authorizations; and continuous monitoring processes.
+Its purpose is to provide management and leadership the information to make cost-effective, risk management decisions.
+The Risk Management framework works hand-in-hand with the 800-53 Security and Control framework to ensure you have proper risk management and security around your system.
+It is the basic framework upon which other NIST publications are bolted onto.